zcrayman/tut-rest/1/README.md

 * PaymentDetails
 * PaymentStatus

 The purpose of the Yummy Noodle RESTful service is to allow aggregators and partners to submit and track orders as they are executed and delivered from the Yummy Noodle Bar.
-A subset of the available domain concepts make up your initial cut of the resources you are going to expose:
+Therefore, we don't need to expose the entirety of these domain concepts via REST, instead we can take the following subset :

 * Order
 * OrderStatus
 * PaymentDetails
 * PaymentStatus

-The updated life preserver shows where these domain components live in the design.
+The updated life preserver shows where these domain components will live in the design.

 ![Life Preserver RESTful Domain Focus](../images/life-preserver-rest-domain-concepts-focus.png)

-As mentioned before, although these concepts exist in the Core domain and the RESTful Service domain, this is not exactly repetition as the purpose of the implementations are very different from Core to REST.
+As mentioned before, although these concepts exist in both the Core domain and the RESTful Service domain, this is not duplication as the purpose of the implementations are very different from Core to REST.

 ### Design your resource URIs

+While these resources will be represented by a class in code, you must first decide the REST API, as this will drive the design of the code that implements the API and so the implementation of the resources.

 Each resource needs to be addressable by a URI.
 In addition, the address implies the relationship between each of the resources.